Factored Classifier-Free Guidance: Background

-\textbf{Counterfactual inference.} We define an image as $\mathbf{x}$, which is generated from its causal parents $\mathbf{pa}$ and an exogenous noise variable $\mathbf{u}$ via a structural assignment: $\mathbf{x} := f(\mathbf{u}, \mathbf{pa})$.
-Counterfactual reasoning proceeds in three conceptual steps~\citep{pearl2009causality} - {(1) \textit{Abduction}:} infer the latent noise $\mathbf{u}$ from the observed data and its parents: $\mathbf{u}:=f^{-1}(\mathbf{x},\mathbf{pa})$; {(2) \textit{Action}:} apply an intervention to alter selected parent variables, yielding $\widetilde{\mathbf{pa}}$; {(3) \textit{Prediction}:} propagate the effect of the intervention through the model to compute the counterfactual $\tilde{\mathbf{x}}:=f(\mathbf{u}, \widetilde{\mathbf{pa}})$.
-Recent advancements have sought to implement these steps using deep learning models, with VAE~\cite{pawlowski2020deep}, HVAE~\cite{de2023high}, diffusion models~\cite{sanchez2022diffusion,sanchez2022healthy,komanduri2024causal,fontanella2024diffusion}.
-The general idea is to model the structural assignment $f_{\theta}$ and its inverse $f^{-1}_{\theta}$ using neural networks with trainable parameters $\theta$.
+\paragraph{Counterfactual inference.} A counterfactual represents a \textit{`what-if'} scenario given observed events.
+We denote an image by $\mathbf{x}$, which is generated via a structural assignment $\mathbf{x} {:=} f(\mathbf{u}, \mathbf{pa})$, given its causal parents $\mathbf{pa}$ and exogenous noise variable $\mathbf{u}$.
+Counterfactual inference~\citep{pearl2009causality} proceeds in three steps: {(i) \textit{Abduction:}} infer or approximate the latent noise $\mathbf{u}$ from the observed data and its parents, denoted $\mathbf{u}{\approx}f^{-1}(\mathbf{x},\mathbf{pa})$; {(ii) \textit{Action:}} apply an intervention to alter selected parent variables, yielding the counterfactual parents $\widetilde{\mathbf{pa}}$; {(iii) \textit{Prediction:}} propagate the effect of the intervention through the model to compute a counterfactual as follows: $\tilde{\mathbf{x}}{\approx}f(f^{-1}(\mathbf{x},\mathbf{pa}), \widetilde{\mathbf{pa}})$.
+Recent advancements have sought to implement these steps using deep generative model components, such as normalizing flows~\citep{pawlowski2020deep}, VAEs~\citep{de2023high,monteiro2023measuring}, and diffusion models~\citep{komanduri2024causal,rasal2025diffusion,pan2025counterfactual}.
+The general idea is to model each structural assignment $f_{\theta}$ and its inverse $f^{-1}_{\phi}$ using deep generative models with trainable parameters $\{\theta,\phi\}$.
+For invertible models, $\theta$ and $\phi$ coincide.